jmelett/pyfx/README.md

 # Scope

-- The goal is to write a backtesting AND live trading tool, which can execute multiple strategies on up to 10 currency pairs.
+- The goal is to provide a backtesting and live trading tool, which can run multiple strategies on up to 10 currency pairs.
 - Strategies can monitor up to three timeframes (e.g. H1, H2 and D1) and
   calculate buy/sell actions based on them.